- Legal Notices

 - We will represent you in connection with the identified Matter.
 Our role will be limited to advising on Cayman Islands law and the legal mechanics involved in implementing the Matter.

 - We act for you only and not any other person, affiliates or other related entities.
 We have not been retained to represent you in a general capacity.
 We reserve the right not to accept instructions in respect of any matter, or to decline to continue to act further.

-- Where we act for multiple addressees each such person is jointly and severally responsible for all obligations due to us and each represents that she/he/it has full authority to instruct us.
+- Where we act for multiple clients or addressees each such person is jointly and severally responsible for all obligations due to us and each represents that she/he/it has full authority to instruct us.

 - We will typically allocate a senior lawyer to oversee the Matter and a lawyer with principal direct day‐to‐day responsibility for the Matter.
 We may use the services of other or additional lawyers as we consider necessary or appropriate for the efficient conduct of the Matter.

 - We are not qualified to provide advice, and will not be advising, on commercial or financial aspects of the Matter.

 - We do not provide any promise or guarantee to you about the outcome of your Matter.
 Nothing in the Engagement Letter or these Standard Terms and Conditions of Engagement or any statement by our lawyers constitutes such a promise or guarantee.

 - In the event of any dispute or at our discretion, we reserve the right to act exclusively for any of our affiliated companies which may be providing services to any trust or entity involved in the Matter.